 While standard metrics like prediction accuracy measure the overall performance of the trained MoE model, they do not capture how balanced expert utilization is across different experts.
 To this end, we propose specific metrics as follows.

-\begin{itemize} \item \textbf{Per-Expert Load Coefficient of Variation (CV):} This metric measures the \textit{relative} imbalance in expert utilization over a recent period.
+\textbf{Per-Expert Load Coefficient of Variation (CV):} This metric measures the \textit{relative} imbalance in expert utilization over a recent period.
 Let $W_e^{(t, w)}$ be the total load (measured as the sum of usage counts) processed by expert $e$ during a sliding window of the last $w$ communication rounds (from round $t-w+1$ to $t$).
 This can be calculated from the client feedback: $W_e^{(t, w)} = \sum_{r=t-w+1}^{t} \sum_{c: e \in \mathcal{A}_c^{(r)}} u_{c,e}^{(r)}$.
 The CV at round $t$ for window $w$ is calculated by

 A lower CV indicates better expert utilization balance, with $CV=0$ representing perfect balance within the window.
-If the mean load is zero (e.g., during initial rounds or if no relevant data is processed), we define CV to be zero.
+If the mean load is zero (e.g., during initial rounds), we define CV to be zero.
 We expect algorithms enforcing balanced expert utilization to achieve lower CV values compared to purely quality-driven approaches.

-\item \textbf{Max-Min Load Gap:} This metric quantifies the \textit{absolute} difference between the most and least utilized experts over the recent window $w$.
-Using $W_e^{(t, w)}$ as defined above: